lbarasti/lbarasti.github.io/content/post/ruby_ractor.md

 end
 ```

-`behaviour` defines the initial state of the actor and exposes a `receive` method that will transform a received message message and the current state of the actor into its next state.
+`behaviour` defines the initial state of the actor and exposes a `receive` method that will transform a received message and the current state of the actor into its next state.

 ---